Samsung Galaxy Camera: Availability

 On October 4, 2012, U.S. wireless provider AT&T announced that it would begin to carry the Galaxy Camera through its retail outlets on November 16.

 On December 11, 2012, Verizon announced that it would also carry the Galaxy Camera.
 It was the first 4G LTE camera.
 The camera was discontinued in 2014.

 Models

 Although the Galaxy Camera started as a single camera, the branded concept was expanded to include multiple iterations of digital camera, with the Android OS being the unifying feature.

-As of November 2025, the range of galaxy camera includes (and has included):
+As of November 2025, the range of Galaxy Cameras include (and has included):